CodeDynasty-dev/Jetpath/docs/docs/dependency-injection.md

 ## Conclusion

-JetPath provides flexibility in managing dependencies.
+Jetpath provides flexibility in managing dependencies.

 * **For shared services and singleton resources (like database clients, external API clients, configuration services), the Plugin System is the recommended and most idiomatic approach.** It promotes modularity and provides easy access via `ctx.plugins`.
 * **For simpler dependencies or utilities specific to certain routes, standard module imports (Manual Instantiation) offer a direct and explicit way.**